garvae/web-assets-generator/README.md

 ## 🚀 Usage

-1. Create a config file for the [web-assets-generator][wag].
+1. Create a config file for the [web-assets-generator][repo].

 > The file should have `.json` extension and its name should be `wag.config.json` by default.
 > If you want to name the config file differently, then you need to specify your file in the `СLI` command

-Since the [web-assets-generator][wag] tool can generate different combinations of assets, you need to specify at least one generated asset in the config.
+Since the [web-assets-generator][repo] tool can generate different combinations of assets, you need to specify at least one generated asset in the config.
 More details about the config are described in the section (TODO: SECTION).
 But one of the simplest options is below: